joorayanne/A2SV-project-phase-/Task-4_To-Do list/README.md

-React + TypeScript Todo List App
+React + TS Todo List App

 Description

-This is a simple and user-friendly Todo List application built using React and TypeScript.
+This is a simple and user-friendly Todo List application built using React with TypeScript.
 The app lets users keep track of tasks by allowing them to add, edit, delete, and mark tasks as complete.

 Features